 I love the structure of workbooks for children, so when I started home educating Talim three years ago, the first thing I looked for were Pagan workbooks.
 Surprisingly they existed and we bought some of the younger books which involved a lot of colouring in and learning witchy vocab.

-Many years ago when she was first learning the alphabet, I got her My First Little Workbook of Wicca which has lots of colouring in pages for things like A for Athame, B for Besom and C for Cauldron.
+Many years ago when she was first learning the alphabet, I got her which has lots of colouring in pages for things like A for Athame, B for Besom and C for Cauldron.
 A great way to introduce young children to Pagan terminology.